-USE OF TELEPHONE CELL, PHONES, and EMAIL
+USE OF CELL PHONES, DIGITAL WATCHES WITH INTERNET, OFFICE PHONES, and EMAIL

 - Students are not to use the office telephone except in cases of emergency or at the teacher's discretion.
-If your family circumstances necessitate your child having a cell phone to reach you after school, your child is to hand in the cell phone at the start of the school day.
-Students will be explained the procedure for turning in and picking up cell phones at the start of the school year.
-Phones will be stored and redistributed at the end of the school day.
-The school does not accept responsibility for lost, stolen, or damaged cell phones. - Students will not be summoned to the telephone nor will messages be relayed except in an emergency.
+If your family circumstances necessitate your child having a cell phone to reach you after school, your child is required to hand in the cell phone at the start of the school day.
+This includes watches with internet capabilities that can also act as communication devices.
+Students will be explained the procedure for turning in and picking up cell phones and watches at the start of the school day.
+The school year.
+Phones and watches will be stored and redistributed at the end of the school day.
+The school does not accept responsibility for lost, stolen, or damaged cell phones or watches. - Students will not be summoned to the telephone nor will messages be relayed except in an emergency.
 Please plan ahead whenever possible to avoid last minute "emergency" messages to students. - Student should not email parents during the school day using their school email accounts.
 Those accounts are for educational purposes only. - No teacher may be called to the telephone during school hours.
 A message may be left and the teacher will return the call or e-mail after the school day.
 Please use our voicemail system or e-mail to leave messages for individual teachers.
 A list of voicemail box numbers and e-mails is included in this handbook.
 Parents are asked to call or e-mail a teacher or the principal at school rather than at home so as not to infringe on personal time.